sivamunaganuru/AWS-simple-Fullstack/README.md

 This will launch the application in your browser, where you can upload files.
 Uploaded files are processed by the backend infrastructure, and results are stored in DynamoDB.

-Note : By default it will run in the us-west-1(this can be changed in backend/lib/backend-stack.ts)
+Note : By default it will run in the us-west-1 (this can be changed in backend/lib/backend-stack.ts)

-## Results
-To include and describe the results of your project, especially the process as captured in the video within the `assets` folder, and to showcase the user interface through pictures, you can update the README.md like so:

----

 ## Results